 Patients may feel a sensation of movement or the presence of a foreign body in their mouth due to the activity of the larvae.
 This unsettling feeling can be accompanied by anxiety and discomfort, as individuals become aware of the infestation and its implications for their health.

-Causes of Mouth Larva
+Causes of Mouth Larvae

 Mouth larva infestation typically results from specific risk factors and underlying conditions.
 The primary causes include:

-1. Poor Oral Hygiene
+1. Poor oral hygiene

 Inadequate dental care can create an environment that attracts flies, as trapped food debris can serve as a breeding ground for them.

-2. Open Wounds
+2. Open wounds

 Any injuries or sores in the mouth can draw flies, leading to egg-laying and subsequent larval development.

-3. Compromised Immune System
+3. Compromised immune system

 Individuals with weakened immune systems are more susceptible to infections, including oral myiasis.

-4. Lifestyle Factors
+4. Lifestyle factors

 Conditions such as alcohol consumption, mouth breathing during sleep, and psychiatric disorders can increase the risk of developing mouth larva.

-5. Environmental Conditions:
+5. Environmental conditions:

 Infestations are more common in tropical and subtropical regions due to the favourable conditions for fly breeding.